ahtrahddis/mahasi/README.md

 # Mahasi - Mahasi Sayadaw's e-books created by ahtrahddis/mahasivipassana.com

-This repository includes all Mahasi's e-books created by mahasivipassana.com
+This repository includes all the e-books created and hosted by mahasivipassana.com